timohirt/terraform-provider-hetznerdns/README.md

 Terraform introduced the Terrafrom registry with version 0.13.
 This provider is published and available there.
-If you want to use it, just add the following to your `terraform.rf`:
+If you want to use it, just add the following to your `terraform.tf`:

 ```
 terraform {